Gaspar-Cdv/JS-Scroll-Reveal/README.md

 You can set up the distance independently for in and out animations.
 For example :

 	<div class='sr-slide-up sr-distance-200 sr-out-slide-up sr-out-distance-400'></div>

+## Try it yourself !

+Only the file `sr.js` is needed to use this library, but you can watch examples of every possibilities in `example.html` (in addition to `style.css`).
+Have fun !